AlbertineN/gallery/Documentation.md

 Configured my test manager "mocha" to test and exit by adding an exit flag.
 Also configured an email notification for a successful build and test.

 //step seven
-Configured Slack to notify me and the Team manager of successfull deployments to heroku.
+Configured Slack to notify me and the Team manager of successfull deployments to heroku. test